 - 1998 VLN endurance racing championship

 Think about that for a moment.
 She is fast enough to win at 24 Hours Nürburgring two times!
 If that’s not enough, in 2004 she also became a helicopter pilot.
+Today, Sabine is one of the most recognizable female racing drivers in the world.

 8. Hellé Nice